microsoft/retina/docs/metrics/plugins/ciliumeventobserver.md

-# `cilium` (Linux)
+# `ciliumEventObserver` (Linux)

-Collect agent and perf events from cilium via monitor1_2 socket and process flows in our hubble observer.
+Collect agent and perf events from cilium via monitor1_2 socket.
+This allows us to serve additional metrics and flows alongside Cilium events.

 ## Metrics